Luigitc10/PipefyUpdates/README.md

-Repository to save my scripts to update Procurement Pipefys
+Repository to save our scripts to update Procurement Pipefys